Peter Scott-Morgan: Personal life

 From 2018, Scott-Morgan was a trustee of the Motor Neurone Disease Association.
 He and his husband also set up a foundation, "Right to Thrive", campaigning for additional funding, changes to health guidelines, and the greater use of technology to support those with the disease.

 Death

-He died on 15 June 2022, aged 64.
+He died on 15 June 2022, aged 64, from complications of motor neurone disease.